MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/player.md

 begin with `(` - are not sent, as the [dialogHandler module](https://github.com/MolSnoo/Alter-Ego/blob/master/Modules/dialogHandler.js) does not count these as dialog.
 The Player's commands are also not sent, nor are error messages about command syntax.
-When the Player uses the [[status command|Commands#status-player-command]], their status will not appear in their spectate channel.
+When the Player uses the [status command](../commands/player_commands.md#status), their status will not appear in their spectate channel.

 ### Max Carry Weight